right-rudder/blue-skies-astro/src/content/training-programs/en/instrument-rating-ifr.md

       "Pay up front or incrementally",
     ]
   note: FAA requires 50 flight hours of cross country time to meet requirements.
 Additional time building may be required.
+video:
+  title: Why You Need an Instrument Rating
+  subTitle: An instrument rating enhances your flying skills, increases safety in low-visibility conditions, and opens doors to advanced certifications and career opportunities.
+Gain the confidence and expertise needed to navigate complex airspace and unpredictable weather with precision.
+  videoId: 63KJeE25V5g
 ---

 ## What is an Instrument Rating?